What is an Allergy?

 Anaphylaxis is a severe systemic allergic reaction to a trigger, although rarely can be “idiopathic” or without a cause.
 Symptoms encompass the respiratory system (throat swelling, asthma-like attack), gastrointestinal system (nausea, vomiting, diarrhea, cramping), or cardiovascular system (low blood pressure, passing out).
 Skin manifestations often accompany the above symptoms with hives, swelling, and flushing, but when in isolation without respiratory, gastrointestinal, or cardiovascular symptoms, are not considered anaphylaxis.
 Evaluation is aimed at determining the trigger, so the patient can avoid subsequent exposure.
 This is done by a thorough history followed by testing to possible culprits.

 Other immunologic reactions that are non-IgE mediated (or mixed reaction) include eosinophilic esophagitis (EoE), food protein-induced enterocolitis (FPIES), and celiac disease (gluten intolerance).
-EoE and FPIES are evaluated and treated by allergist, while celiac disease is best evaluated by gastroenterology, who can perform a small bowel intestinal biopsy, which is the gold standard for diagnosis.
+EoE and FPIES are evaluated and treated by an allergist, while celiac disease is best evaluated by a gastroenterologist, who can perform a small bowel intestinal biopsy—the gold standard for diagnosis.

-Venom or stinging insect allergy is a potential life threatening condition.
-The most common culprits are the flying hymenoptera (honey bee, yellow jacket, yellow hornet, white-faced hornet, and wasp).
+Venom or stinging insect allergy is a potentially life-threatening condition.
+The most common culprits are the flying Hymenoptera (honey bee, yellow jacket, yellow hornet, white-faced hornet, and wasp).
 Symptoms can range from skin or cutaneous only (hives, swelling) to full body systemic reaction (anaphylaxis).
 Testing is necessary to determine the culprit insect, as even those that study entomology (the study of insects) can have difficulty telling these various flying insects apart.
 Immunotherapy (allergy shots) can be lifesaving, reducing the patient’s risk of a future systemic reaction from 60-70% to 1-3% after a 3-5 year course.

 Recurrent infections can be a sign of an inherited (primary) or developed (secondary) defect of the immune system.
 Secondary causes of recurrent infections can include immunosuppressant medications, malignancy, structural defects (such as frequent ear infections in young children).
 Primary immunodeficiencies often present with unusual organisms causing illness, need for intravenous antibiotics for clearance of an infection, or recurrence of infections as soon as antibiotics are completed.
 Evaluation is based on a thorough history to determine the extent of the illnesses, and if determined necessary, blood testing to evaluate various components of the immune system.